doublezerofoundation/sol-2z-conversion-v1/README.md

 This system consists of following components.

 1) Converter Program - Core On-chain program written in anchor, to handle the functionalities of the system.
-2) Mock Transfer Program - On-chain program written in anchor to mock the transfer functionality.
-It provides CPIs which is used by converter program to simulate actual transfer.
-3) Admin CLI - CLI interface for admins to control the system.
+2) Admin CLI - CLI interface for admins to control the system.
-4) User CLI - CLI interface for user to interact with the system.
+3) User CLI - CLI interface for user to interact with the system.
-5) Common CLI - Includes common functionalities for Admin CLI & User CLI
+4) Common CLI - Includes common functionalities for Admin CLI & User CLI

 ### Setup Dependencies